garvit3835/how-to-guides/mergequeue/reference/status-codes.md

 # Status Codes

-If Aviator runs in any issues or failures, we will surface a status code or its corresponding description.
+If Aviator runs in to any issues or failures, we will surface a status code or its corresponding description.
 Please refer to the table below.

 | Status                      | Code | Description                                                                                                                                                                                                                                                                                                                                            |
 | --------------------------- | ---- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |